turingschool/curriculum/source/paths/elevate/maximizing_heroku.markdown

 worker: bundle exec rake jobs:work
 ```

-You can makeup whatever process names are germane to your domain.
+Other than `web` to respond to requests, you can makeup whatever process names are germane to your domain.
 Whatever name you used can be used from the web interface or CLI to scale dynos up and down.

 ### References